 The Jackson Hole Mountain Resort completed a new aerial tram, which runs from the base in Teton Village to the summit of Rendezvous Mountain.
-Carney Logan Burke Architects was responsible for the lower tram terminal, including a loading platform, mechanical facility, and clock tower.
+CLB was responsible for the lower tram terminal, including a loading platform, mechanical facility, and clock tower.

 Since the clock tower functions as an icon for the ski resort, the design team created a new structure that retains aesthetic elements of the old but is appropriately updated.
 An elevator for handicapped access completes the clock tower program expansion.